dogtagpki/pki/docs/installation/ocsp/Installing_OCSP_with_External_Certificates.md

 Finishing OCSP Subsystem Installation
 -------------------------------------

-Prepare another file (e.g. ocsp-step2.cfg) that contains the deployment configuration step 2.
-The file can be copied from step 1 (i.e. ocsp-step1.cfg) with additional changes below.
+Prepare another file (e.g. ocsp-external-certs-step2.cfg) that contains the second deployment configuration.

-Specify step 2 with the following parameter:
+The file can be created from the first file (i.e. ocsp-external-certs-step1.cfg) with the following changes:

 ```
 pki_external_step_two=True